What are GLP-1 Analogues (Incretin Mimetics)?

 Contents

-There are a few different members of the GLP-1 analogue inhibitor family, these include:
+There are a few different members of the GLP-1 analogue inhibitor family, including:

 How do GLP-1 analogues work?